streamnative/function-mesh-website/versioned_docs/version-0.1.8/scaling.md

 - CPU usage: auto-scale the number of Pods based on CPU utilization.

   This table lists built-in CPU-based autoscaling metrics.
-If these metrics cannot meet your requirements, you can auto-scale the number of Pods based on customized metrics defined in Pulsar Functions or connectors.
+If these metrics do not meet your requirements, you can auto-scale the number of Pods based on customized metrics defined in Pulsar Functions or connectors.
 For details, see [MetricSpec v2beta2 autoscaling](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#metricspec-v2beta2-autoscaling).

   | Option | Description |
   | --- | --- |